-To get to Singapore in the late 1800s involved a long, tedious sea journey of many weeks.
-Troopships were never designed to be comfortable, but merely to transport as many troops as possible to the far flung places of the British Empire.
+To get to Singapore in the late 1800s, involved a long, tedious sea journey of many weeks on a troopship.
+Troopships were never designed to be comfortable, but merely to transport as many troops as possible, to the far flung places of the British Empire.
 There was also the prospect of bad weather and storms on the way.

-The Guardroom was built during the early 1900s.
-It is fitted out to represent a typical Guardroom of the 1880s.
+The Guardroom was built during the late 1800s or the early 1900s.
+Although not originally used as a Guardroom, It has been out to represent a typical Guardroom of the 1880s.

 Once at any army camp, wherever in the Empire, a soldier would quickly become acquainted with the Guardroom.
 Some of his time would be spent on guard duty.
 This could be a boring duty, with only visits by the Orderly Sergeant and Orderly Officer punctuating the dull routine.